SFantasy/node-in-action/en/appendix/npm.md

 No matter whether it is the first time you publish it, use this command.
 And it is a must to `npm adduse` before you publish.

-## NPM mirrors
+## npm mirrors

-Due to the existence of "GFW", developers in China can use [TaoNPM](https://npm.taobao.org/) as the mirror of NPM and install modules without panic.
+Due to the existence of "GFW", developers in China can use [Taonpm](https://npm.taobao.org/) as the mirror of npm and install modules without panic.